Nuts! (book)

-Nuts!: Southwest Airlines' Crazy Recipe for Business and Personal Success is a 1996 non-fiction book about the American low-cost airline Southwest Airlines by Kevin and Jacquelyn Freiburg, published by Bard Press.
+Nuts!: Southwest Airlines' Crazy Recipe for Business and Personal Success is a 1996 non-fiction book about the American low-cost airline Southwest Airlines by Kevin and Jacquelyn Freiberg, published by Bard Press.

 Background

-The Freiburgs, a husband and wife couple, were working on a PhD about leadership when they first became involved with Southwest.
+The Freibergs, a husband and wife couple, were working on a PhD about leadership when they first became involved with Southwest.
 They operate a consulting company together in San Diego.

 Contents

 The book lists positive aspects of the company operations and culture at Southwest.
 Publishers Weekly wrote that "The Freibergs state up front that their work is not an exposé and make no apologies for presenting a very positive and optimistic view."